 East River Bikepath:

-There is a marked bikepath, separate from the street, which runs along the East River from the South Street Seaport to Montgomery St., north of the Manhattan Bridge.
+There is a marked bikepath, separate from the street, which runs along the East River from the South Ferry to Montgomery St., north of the Manhattan Bridge.
 It is parallel to South St., directly below the FDR, and lies between the parking area and the waterfront promenade.
-It is very smooth, but this is prime tourist/pedestrian territory, so watch it along here.
+Except for a stretch near the Brooklyn Bridge, it is generally smooth.
+However, the area around the South Street Seaport is usually busy with tourists, so watch it along here.

 There is an outdoor rollerhockey rink with some okay asphalt at Martin F. Tanahey Playground, located at Cherry and Market Sts. behind the New York Post's offices.
 However, I have heard some very negative comments about the safety of the neighborhood.
 It's hard for me to tell as I've never visited the rink except on night skates with at least 15 other people.